UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 ```

 The initialization returns an IDisposable so that the calling application can shutdown/cleanup resources
-and potentially re-initialize for a different target if desired.
-This application only needs to generate one
+and potentially re-initialize for a different target, if desired.
+This application only needs to generate
-module and exit so it just applies a standard C# `using` scope to ensure proper cleanup.
+one module and exit so it just applies a standard C# `using` scope to ensure proper cleanup.

 ### Initializing Targets
-LLVM supports a number of target architectures, however for the Kaleidoscope generation the only supported
+LLVM supports a number of target architectures, however for the Kaleidoscope tutorials the only supported
 target is the one the host application is running on.
 So, only the native target is registered.

 ``` C#